 After checking out the Pantheon, we headed around the corner to a restaurant called Maccheroni.
-Their outdoor seating, homemade pasta, and inexpensive liter of house wine was exactly what we needed after a long day of sightseeing.
+Their outdoor seating, homemade pasta, and an inexpensive liter of house wine were exactly what we needed after a long day of sightseeing.
 I highly recommend getting the Cacio e Pepe which translates to cheese and pepper.
 Simple, but delicious!

 After dinner, we went back to the Rome Cavalieri and had our free welcome drink, one of the perks of being a Hilton Gold member.

 Our second day was all about Ancient Rome.
 We decided to head over early to hopefully beat the midday crowds.

 The Colosseum, the Roman Forum, and Palatine Hill are definitely the main ancient Rome attractions.
 One ticket will grant you access to all three.
 What a lot of people don’t realize is that you can buy the ticket at any entrance to Palatine Hill, the Forum, or the Colosseum.
 Since Palatine Hill is wayyyy less crowded than the Colosseum, buy your ticket here and then breeze by the lines of people waiting to buy tickets for the Colosseum.
 This is guaranteed to save you at least 45 minutes.
 The ticket office opens at 8:30am.
 I recommend going early before it gets too hot.